stfc/PSyclone/doc/developer_guide/module_manager.rst

 is used
 to discover all of the source files required to make a standalone driver.

-The :ref_guide:`ModuleManager psyclone.parse.html#psyclone.parse.ModuleManager`
+The :ref_guide:`ModuleManagerAutoSearch psyclone.parse.html#psyclone.parse.ModuleManagerAutoSearch`
-is a singleton which must be obtained via `ModuleManager.get()`.
+is a singleton which must be obtained via `ModuleManagerAutoSearch.get()`.
 Having obtained the instance, it may be used to search for a particular module via the `get_module_info` method:

-.. automethod:: psyclone.parse.ModuleManager.get_module_info
+.. automethod:: psyclone.parse.ModuleManagerAutoSearch.get_module_info

-Any PSyclone command line option ``-d`` (see :ref:`psyclone_command`) will be added to the ``ModuleManager`` as recursive search paths.
-Internally, the ``ModuleManager`` uses caching to avoid repeatedly searching directories, and it will only access search paths as required.
+Any PSyclone command line option ``-d`` (see :ref:`psyclone_command`) will be added to the ``ModuleManagerAutoSearch`` as recursive search paths.
+Internally, the ``ModuleManagerAutoSearch`` uses caching to avoid repeatedly searching directories, and it will only access search paths as required.
 For example, if it should happen that the first search path is sufficient to find all modules during the lifetime of the module manager, no other search path will ever be accessed.
-The caching also implies that the ModuleManager will *not* detect any new files created during its lifetime.
+The caching also implies that the ModuleManagerAutoSearch will *not* detect any new files created during its lifetime.

 Rather than rely on any particular naming convention to identify which